WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-15-document-your-microservice-with-swagger.md

 });
 ```

-The next step is to tell ASP .net core to use Swagger and its UI.
+The next step is to tell ASP .NET Core to use Swagger and its UI.
 You can add both in the Configure method of the Startup class.
 Additionally, I configured Swagger to load the the GUI when starting your solution.

 ```csharp
 app.UseSwagger();